Two New Ways to Shop for Healthier Food

 When a grocery shopper wanders down the potato chip aisle, they see the Smart Choices seal on a bag of potato chips.
 They may have also seen the same seal on a bag of frozen vegetables, fresh fruit or lean meat.
 The typical grocery shopper is NOT going to think, "Well, those are different product categories."
 They ARE going to think, "Wow!
 I can eat vegetables or potato chips and they're both smart choices!"
 It's a sneaky way to make people feel better about buying junk food.

-Here's how it works.
+Here's how it worked.
 The NuVal Nutritional Scoring System summarizes the overall nutritional value of food by giving points for beneficial nutrients and subtracting points for negative ones.
 The quality of nutrients is also evaluated, giving healthy fats a higher score and trans fats a much lower one.
 Even the way foods influence health long-term is taken into consideration.
 The end result is arrived at by running everything through the ONQI (Overall Nutritional Quality Index) algorithm.

-Even more enlightening, national brands that sound healthy are in fact virtual nutritional desserts.
+Even more enlightening, national brands that sound healthy are in fact, virtual nutritional desserts.
 The Nature Valley Granola Bars - Sweet & Salty Nut Cashew score a rating of 5 and the Kellogg's Special K Cereal Bars - Vanilla Crisp are a pathetic 2.

 When you've got a food that scores 2 out of a possible 100, why would you buy it?
 NuVal makes choosing healthy food as simple as searching for the highest numbers.
 You can still choose the healthier chips by comparing their scores, but you won't be misled into believing potato chips are a healthy choice.

-Both NuVal and Smart Choices are coming, but you don't have to rely on either of them.
-Still the most powerful tool you have at your disposal is the Nutritional Information on the side of every box.
+Still, the most powerful tool you have at your disposal is the Nutritional Information on the side of every box.
 To help you use it more effectively, CLICK HERE and learn how to read the label in less than 10 seconds!

 Call for a FREE Consultation (305) 296-3434